zoerechav/Coral_Skeleton_Edge/README.md

 Linux: Ubuntu 20.04 or later, or other equivalent, supported distributions (CentOS/RHEL 8, Fedora 36, etc.)

 # Installation
 MATLAB and Python are used independently in this work.
-MATLAB is used to extract precursor proportions from data processed using Igor.
+MATLAB is used to extract precursor proportions from data produced using the open source software [GGMacros](https://home.physics.wisc.edu/gilbert/software/), which is described in detail in this [publication](https://www.nature.com/articles/s41467-024-46117-x).
 Python is used to calculate the mean distribution of data, perform fits, calculate 1/e lengths, and plot results.
 The following installation instructions assume MacOS.

-Additionally, the open source software [GGMacros](https://home.physics.wisc.edu/gilbert/software/) was used to analyze and produce the data used for this work, and is described in detail in this [publication](https://www.nature.com/articles/s41467-024-46117-x).

 MATLAB installation and additional toolboxes may range between 15 minute to 60 minutes.
 Python installation and additional packages may range between 2 - 5 minutes.